Accepting PhD Students

 Teaching

-I am a lecturer on the Year 1 undergraduate BSc Professional Nursing programme within the School of Nursing and Midwifery, where I teach across all first-year modules.
-I also serve as the module coordinator for Foundations of Adult Nursing.
+I am a Lecturer (Education) on the Year 1 Undergraduate BSc Professional Nursing (Adult Nursing) programme within the School of Nursing and Midwifery, where I teach across all first-year modules.
+I also serve as the module co-ordinator for Professionalism in Nursing (Feb Intake) and SafeMedicate 1 (Sept Intake).
 In addition, I hold the role of link lecturer for several clinical placement areas.

-At postgraduate level, I teach on the Pathway for the Specialist Practice in Older People's Nursing Programme and the PG Cert in Nursing Care of the Older Person in Care Home Settings.
+At postgraduate level, I occupy the role of Postgraduate Short Course Lead in Dementia Care and teach on the Pathway for the PG Dip Specialist Practice in Older People's Nursing Programme and the PG Cert in Nursing Care of the Older Person in Care Home Settings.
 I am actively involved in the supervision of both MSc and PhD students.

 My academic interests include the co-development and evaluation of educational podcasts, gamification strategies, and other asynchronous learning approaches, particularly as they relate to the scholarship of teaching and learning.